bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 If you don't take enough samples, you lose important information.
 The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to attempt to reconstruct what's happening over the weekly timescale.

 Here are two curves showing weight gain in red and weight loss in green.
-Look what happens when you only take two measurements.
+Look what happens when you only take two samples.

 ![](/images/untitled-design.png)